Efficient ways to pay international contractors

 • Cross-Border/International

-• Complianceย
+• Compliance

 • Intermediary Banks

 In addition to all of those above, many services now employ a subscription model to generate revenue.
 Thatโ€™s why finding an international payment provider that provides transparency into their fee structure is critical.
-The details will vary by individual provider, but the scale below breaks down some of the most common fees.

 PoorFairGoodBetterBest

-High rates
+High rates,

-Hidden charges
+Hidden charges,

 Multiple fees per payment

-Moderate rates
+Moderate rates,

-Limited transparency
+Limited transparency,

 Additional multi-currency or international fees

-Moderate rates
+Moderate rates,

-Provides fee information, but materials do not target average readers
+Provides fee information, but materials do not target average readers,

 Competitive multi-currency rates

-Minimal rates
+Minimal rates,

-Transparent pricing information is provided
+Transparent pricing information is provided,

 Low currency conversion

-Zero or negligible fees, including invoice payments
+Negligible fees, including invoice payments,

-Real-time currency conversions at mid-market rates
+Real-time currency conversions at mid-market rates,

 No hidden charges

-Because the question of fees is so common, we highly recommend avoiding payment solutions that do not have a dedicated page explaining their fees.
 Furthermore, the page should clearly explain where these fees apply in the transaction process, as some platforms include fees at multiple stages of the transaction, adding up to more than is initially advertised.

 The best solution to pay international contractors easily and quickly?